Remote work in Portugal

 Are there disadvantages

 There are compromises to be made.
-One of them is the difficulty in finding a property and, consequently, the high cost of rent.
-But for everything else, the main thing is to have transportation (cars in Portugal are affordable and available in every family).
-It is a few hour’s drives to the capital, where there is a wide network of supermarkets, shopping malls, and places for entertainment.
+One of them is the difficulty in finding a property and, consequently, the high cost of the rent.
+But for everything else, the main thing is to have transportation (cars in Portugal are affordable and available to every family).
+It is a few hours’ drive to the capital, where there is a wide network of supermarkets, shopping malls, and places for entertainment.

 Where to look for remote work in Portugal

 There are many ways to get a job.
 The first is to negotiate a remote job with an existing company.
 Then, there are special job search sites.
 Companies initially publish requirements, and one of them is telecommuting.
 The last option is not to depend on companies and to take clients as a private entrepreneurs.
 In this case, social networks and freelance job exchanges will help you find a job.